hola/challenge_word_classifier/README.md

 We will use the same testcase generator that we made public.
 A number of 100-word blocks will be generated, and the same tests will be given to all competing solutions.
 We'll use as many 100-word blocks as needed to distinguish reliably between the winning solutions.
 In case of a very close tie, we reserve the right to share prizes between two or more contestants.
 Along with the final standings, we'll publish the pseudorandom seeds that we used to test the solutions, as well as the source code of the testcase generator.

+For your convenience, we are publishing the test program that we are going to use to test your solution: [tests/test.js](tests/test.js).
+Run it without arguments to see the usage text.

 ### Submitting your solution

 Please submit your solutions using [this form](https://hola.org/challenges/word_classifier).
 We don't accept submissions by email.